tomchoi91/tomchoi91.github.io2/README.md

 # tomchoi91.github.io
-this is for hosting my products
+this is repository for [tomchoi91.github.io](https://tomchoi91.github.io).